canonical/kafka-k8s-operator/docs/index.md

 Charmed Kafka K8s is developed and supported by [Canonical](https://canonical.com/), as part of its commitment to provide open-source, self-driving solutions, seamlessly integrated using the Operator Framework Juju.
-Please refer to [charmhub.io](https://charmhub.io/), for more charmed operators integrated in the Juju ecosystem.
+Please refer to [Charmhub.io](https://charmhub.io/), for more Charmed operators integrated in the Juju ecosystem.

 ## In this documentation